andreasthoelke/dotvim/notes/scratch2022.md

 TODO/Issues:
   can not have different roots in different tabs/wins

+### Marks/bookmarks workflow
+m     - mark files in the tree
+]g[g  - load next/prev marked files in buffer (will ask if there a multiple wins)
+        this works with zen mode only if the tree gets reloaded with leader nf B     - in tree will filter to only the list of marked/open files

 ## vim DBUI
 :DBUI  needs to :DBUIFindBuffer of a .sql file